Teacher Presence: Invaluable or Overrated?

 If you want students to be respectful, then you must be the model of respect as an adult and not as a friend.
 If you want them to obey your classroom rules, then you, as the adult, must be the consistent model of those rules, obeying them in all situations.
 If students consider you a friend, they will see you as a friend and as an equal and treat you as such.
 That is not teacher presence.

 Teacher presence is more than teaching or being present in student space.
 It is a life lived out in an intentional way in front of students with purpose and direction.
 Teacher presence can be achieved in a short time, but it can also be quickly destroyed.
 Students will quickly root out those teachers who they label as “pretenders.”
 You cannot “pretend” to be a teacher with presence; you must truly want it and desire it.
 You cannot “pretend” that you teach because you love students; you must truly love students.
 Teacher presence cannot be faked or manipulated; it must be true and authentic.

-Dr. Craig L. Bouvier is currently the Head of School at Shannon Forest Christian School in Greenville, South Carolina.
+Dr. Craig L. Bouvier is currently the Head of School at Shannon Forest Christian School in Greenville, SC.